Education Workshop and Courses

 Targeted Temperature Management (TTM) Provider Course

-TTM was strongly recommended by ILCOR (2015) and NRC (2016) as a component of post resuscitation care.
-It has been known to be effective to im-prove the survival rate and neurological function outcome of patients after cardiac arrest.
+TTM was strongly recommended by ILCOR (2015) and NRC (2016) as a component of post-resuscitation care.
+It has been known to be effective in improving the survival rate and neurological function outcome of patients after cardiac arrest.

 This course provides local providers with in-depth knowledge to manage patients on TTM.
-The course is organised by the National TTM Workgroup.
+The course was organised by the National TTM Workgroup.
 For more information on this national workgroup, please click here.

 Content